Transition to Electric Vehicles (EVs)

-What Do We Need To Know About the Transition into Electric Vehicles (EVs)
+What Do We Need To Know

 Next year, the year of 2020, is when the EV will truly become main stream.
 Every major automotive brand is changing their product mix and is ready to launch their own versions of Electric Vehicles.
 TESLA is not alone anymore: From VW Group, BMW, Daimler and all major OEMs across continent Europe to Ford and to GM in the United States, next year we will see a surge in EVs.
 By 2025 more than 350 new EV models would have made their debut.
 This surge has been brought on not only by demand from customers, but also by policy changes from global governments to address the climate change crisis.
 Although we will start seeing more and more people buying EVs, will the transition be smooth?